SwiftCommon/DataKit/README.md

 Feel free to check the TODO list and/or add your favourite missing Data related feature through a Pull request.

+* Note: you may have to update the Xcode project file and fix the `Package.swift` dependencies used by this project.
+You can do so by running:
+`$ bundle exec fastlane update_xcodeproj`

 License
 -------